 At the Los Alamitos office, vasectomy patients watch their favorite television show on a flat screen TV mounted on the ceiling.
 The procedure is over so quickly that most men don’t finish watching their selected program!

-The actual procedure is completed with using a scalpel.
+The actual procedure is completed without using a scalpel.
 How is this possible?
 Instead of cutting the skin, a very small opening (3/16 of an inch) is made in the scrotum to allow the vas deferens to be sealed on both sides.
 You may have a sensation of mild pulling during the procedure.
 Because the scrotal skin is very elastic, the skin opening begins to close by itself the moment your vasectomy procedure is completed.
 Since the scrotal skin seals by itself no stitches are needed.

 What is the No Needle No Scalpel VASECTOMY Recovery Process?